 Side Effects & Safety Concerns of Lupin Bean Protein Powder

 Individuals allergic to lupin protein powder may encounter nasal congestion, runny nose, itchy and watery eyes, sneezing, and even life-threatening anaphylaxis (x).

 Before lupin beans can be consumed, toxic alkaloids, responsible for their bitter taste, should be removed (x).
 Consumers can brine and pickle the beans themselves or purchase them in that manner (x), (x), (x).

 Legume Protein Isolate Preference

-Soybeans, peas/ split peas and lupin/ lupini beans are all legumes.
+Soybeans, peas/ split peas, and lupin/ lupini beans are all legumes.
 That may explain the similarities in nutrition and health benefits of their protein powders or isolates.
 Benefits listed exclusively under lupin protein powder could just also be applied to soybean and pea.
-The main differences are in the quantity of specific nutrients or lack thereof.
+The main differences are in the number of specific nutrients or lack thereof.

 Beverley Byer (author) from United States of America on November 04, 2020:

 Dora Weithers from The Caribbean on November 02, 2020: